AghilesTMA/ByteCraftChallenges2024-2025/backend/challenges.md

 # ByteCraft Backend Development Challenge 2024/2025

 We are excited to present three levels of backend development challenges.
-Choose the level that matches your experience and complete the challenge within [your deadline].
+Choose the level that matches your experience and complete the challenge within the deadline.

 ## 🌱 Beginner Level: User Authentication System